Will This Really Be The Summer Of STIs?

 Will it really be the summer of STIs?

 Many experts agree that this will be the summer of sex.
-“I think there will be an uptick in sex because when you take away people’s autonomy and freedom and put restrictions on their behavior, they’re going to eventually go in the opposite direction,” says Emily Morse, PhD, host of the podcast Sex With Emily.
+“I think there will be an uptick in sex because when you take away people’s autonomy and freedom and put restrictions on their behavior, they’re going to eventually go in the opposite direction,” says Emily Morse host of the podcast Sex With Emily.
 “After being locked down and social distancing for over a year, people are going all out and saying free love, free sex.”

 But that doesn’t necessarily have to mean a summer of STIs, says Jill McDevitt, PhD, a sex educator and resident sexologist for CalExotics.
 Especially not if people implement safer sex practices.
-“Hopefully people can do it responsibly,” Dr. Morse agrees.
+“Hopefully people can do it responsibly,” Morse agrees.
 “You can still be out there free-loving and make sure it’s not the summer of STIs.
 You prevent it.”

 It’s worth noting that STI prevalence reached an all-time high in the U.S. for the sixth consecutive year in 2019, according to data from the Centers for Disease Control and Prevention (CDC) released this month.
 Some experts have predicted these numbers will dip in 2020, since people weren’t dating or hooking up as much in quarantine.
-People may also have been avoiding non-essential doctors’ visits in the last year, and therefore were getting tested less often, Dr. Morse notes.
+People may also have been avoiding non-essential doctors’ visits in the last year, and therefore were getting tested less often, Morse notes.
 But we don’t have the official CDC figures for 2020 yet.

 Advertisement